vita-tak/Block-Missions/README.md

 # Block Missions
-On-chain todo list for your daily missions!
+On-chain todo list-dApp for your daily missions!
 Why not?

 This project is a frontend application that interacts with an Ethereum blockchain.
 The application is built with React and uses ethers.js to communicate with the blockchain.
 It has been tested against a local Ethereum node running with Hardhat.